 Pre-order from one of these fine retailers:

-Early Reviews for A Gathering of Ravens:
+Praise for A Gathering of Ravens:

 “I thoroughly enjoyed A Gathering of Ravens.
 It’s a magnificent mytho-historical saga, blending the history of 11th century Europe with Norse and Celtic mythology.
 A dark, grim and unrelentingly bloody tale of the last Orc and his quest for vengeance.
 Highly recommended.” — John Gwynne, author of Wrath (Book Four of The Faithful and the Fallen).